lucadboer/nlw-setup/README.md

 > Rocketseat NLW

-Aplicação fullstack criada para ajudar a controlar os hábitos que a pessoa quer trazer e fixar em sua vida, organizando melhor a rotina.
+Aplicação fullstack criada em um evento semanal com muito código, desafios e aprendizados.
+A ideia é ajudar o usuário a controlar os hábitos que a pessoa quer trazer e fixar em sua vida, organizando melhor a rotina.

-Fullstack application created to help control the habits that the person wants to bring and fix in their life, better organizing the routine.
+Fullstack application created in a weekly event with a lot of code, challenges and learning.
+The idea is to help the user to control the habits that the person wants to bring and fix in their life, better organizing their routine.

 ## 🛠 Technologies